 21― The grace of the Lord Jesus be with all.
 Amen.

 The grace of the Lord Jesus be with all: Grk. pas.
 MS evidence is divided between "all" (CEV, CJB, DRA, ESV, GW, KJV, MSG, NCV, NKJV, NLT, and TEV) and "all the saints" (ASV, BBE, HCSB, NIV, NRSV, PNT and RSV).
 The NIV has "Godís people" and the PNT has "his people."
 The longer postscript is supported by the Maj-Text, including the Sinaiticus, Syriac, Coptic and Armenian MSS (GNT 895).
 The original WH-Text contains "all the saints," but the editors of its successor, the NA-Text (upon which the NASB is based) did not believe the evidence strong enough to include the word.
-I favor the retention of "saints" in this verse because its inclusion in the early Greek MS Sinaiticus more likely renders the original Hebrew MS of Revelation and it emphasizes the "sevenness" of Revelation by bringing the total occurrences of "saints" in Revelation to 14.
+I favor the retention of "saints" in this verse because its inclusion in the early Greek MS Sinaiticus more likely renders the original Hebrew MS of Revelation and it emphasizes the "sevenness" of Revelation by bringing the total occurrences of "holy ones" in Revelation to 14.

 John ends the awesome vision of the future with a quiet benediction in similar fashion as the apostle Paul ended most of his letters.
 This is a wish prayer that all the saints who read or hear the words of this Revelation will be recipients of Godís grace, and while it may have been a common manner of ending a letter between early disciples, there may be a variety of meanings drawn from it.
 Like our Lord, John wishes for people to experience Godís favor rather than His wrath.
 Johnís prayer is also an encouragement that in the most difficult of trials and tribulations Godís grace is sufficient to carry the saints through victoriously (cf. 2Cor 12:9).
 Elsewhere in the apostolic writings grace is often the gift and action of the Father, but John recognizes that the Lord Yeshua offers grace as well, especially since He promised to always be with His disciples (Matt 18:20; 28:20).